ebu/ebu-adm-toolbox/README.md

 ## Development Guidelines

 ### General approach
-Try and adhere to the suggestions in the [pitchfork layout] Using 'separate header placement' with merged tests (i.e. separate src/include paths but tests in src)
+Try and adhere to the suggestions in the [pitchfork layout], using 'separate header placement' with merged tests (i.e. separate src/include paths but tests in src).

-library is called 'eat' for EBU ADM Toolbox, it comprises of
+The library is called 'eat' for EBU ADM Toolbox, it comprises:
 * framework (graph generation and execution)
+* processes (i/o, various metadata and audio manipulation)
+* render (BS.2127 renderer implementation)
-* processes (i/o, various metadata and audio manipulation) These components are split into eat::framework and eat::process namespaces, also reflected in the directory structure
+* utilities (support code hared between the above These components are split into eat::framework, eat::process etc. namespaces, also reflected in the directory structure

 [pitchfork layout]: https://api.csswg.org/bikeshed/?force=1&url=https://raw.githubusercontent.com/vector-of-bool/pitchfork/develop/data/spec.bs